 "Shaping The Future Of BFSI With Data-Driven Intelligence And Strategic Insights"

-The global private equity market size was valued at USD 6,749.85 billion in 2025.
-The market is projected to grow from USD 7,499.57 billion in 2026 to USD 20,242.70 billion by 2034, exhibiting a CAGR of 13.2% during the forecast period.
+The global private equity market size was valued at USD 6,749.85 billion in 2025 and is projected to grow from USD 7,499.57 billion in 2026 to USD 20,242.70 billion by 2034, exhibiting a CAGR of 13.2% during the forecast period.
+North America dominated the global private equity market, accounting for 48.3% of the market share in 2025.
+Industry growth is driven by institutional capital expansion, digital value creation strategies, regulatory evolution, and increasing cross-border investment activity across developed and emerging economies.

 Furthermore, several industry players such as Blackstone, KKR & Co., Apollo Global Management, The Carlyle Group, and TPG are focusing on scaling diversified private markets platforms and expanding investment into high-growth, resilient sectors such as technology, healthcare, infrastructure, and private credit-linked opportunities.
 These firms are also strengthening value creation capabilities by building in-house operating teams, digital transformation units, and sector-specialist groups to improve portfolio performance.